ImDestiny/Replitforwa/README.md

 1. Fork this repository to your GitHub account
 2. Create a new project on Railway
 3. Connect to your GitHub repository
-4. Add a PostgreSQL database
+4. Add a MongoDB database (use MongoDB Atlas or another provider)
 5. Set all required environment variables
 6. Deploy the application